mdoering/dwca-examples/README.md

  * IPT dataset page: http://eubon-ipt.gbif.org/resource.do?r=rhine-main-observatory-aquatic-invertebrates

+### MaterialSample extension
+A product of a recording event could also be physical samples, not just observations.
+Pending the question whether specimens are MaterialSample or Occurrence (see below) an Event core should also support a MaterialSample extension incl quantity terms very similar to the Occurrence extension.

 ### MeasurementOrFact extension
 Having a [measurement extension][fact-ext] linked to a core Event allows to publish measurements about a site like temperature or soil acidity.
 On the downside one cannot describe measurements about a single specimen or observation as these are living in an extension as well.